Ahmed and Salim: Creators

+Tom Trager and Or Paz, AKA Sugar Zaza, are Israeli animators and comedy writers, born in 1988.
+The two met during a high school film production in 2006.
+Since then, the two have been producing web sketches (both live-action and animated) in Hebrew, and posting them online.

+Most of their productions are independent, and they used to write, story board, animate, edit and voice the characters from an apartment in Herzliya.

 Description

 The Jerusalem Post describes the show as a "controversial animated series about two clueless characters who surf the Net and bungle terror attacks."
 The episodes revolve around two nerdy Arabs, Ahmed and Salim, whose father, Yasser, is a fascist anti-Semitic terrorist who wants them to follow in his footsteps, while all they want to do is play video games and surf the internet.
 The episodes will often feature Yasser sending them on a suicide mission ending with dire consequences to his own people due to Ahmed and Salim's naive and childlike nature.

 The Columbus Ledger-Enquirer describes the series as depicting "young Arabs who spend their afternoons trying to bomb Israeli buses, gun down Jewish girls and incinerate crowded cafes".

+Trager and Paz claim that although the show might look very anti-Islamic at first, they have no real political agenda other than just "making people laugh".
+The satire in their show is not aimed at Muslims, but at all the fundamentalists who take religion to an extreme place.